John A Waller

 Can my business creditors issue a CCJ during the pandemic?

 Providing the creditor of your company is owed money, and you have not paid it.
-Then the creditor may apply for a County Court Judgement (CCJ) for payment.
-However, the debtor remains required within thirty days of the issue date of the judgement to pay the judgement in full to avoid the judgement noted on the credit file of the debtor.
+The creditor can then apply for a County Court Judgement (CCJ) for payment.
+However, the debtor remains required within thirty days of the issue date of the judgement to pay the judgement in full to avoid the judgement noted on the debtor’s credit file.

-The first lockdown instigated the suspension of visits by bailiffs.
+The first lockdown instigated the suspension of bailiffs’ visits.
 However, they were reinstated in August 2020, allowing visits and entry, provided the company had a CCJ registered against the limited company.

-UK Government legislation to oppose the economic effects of the Coronavirus’ pandemic has meant winding up petitions, and statutory demands no longer may be issued until after 30th June 2021 (Subject to change).
-However, because creditors need to convince the courts, the coronavirus has not impacted the company financially, and the debt would still apply without it.
+UK Government legislation to oppose the economic effects of the Coronavirus’ pandemic has meant winding up petitions, and statutory demands no longer may be issued until after 30th September 2021 (Subject to change).
+However, since creditors must convince the courts, the coronavirus has not affected the company financially, and the debt would still apply without it.

-Notwithstanding, your business creditors can still take action to recover the debts owed.
+Nevertheless, your business creditors can still take steps to recover the debts owed.